 A DIY Cymatics Display

 A simple vibrating platform can be made from a piezoelectric sounder mounted on a plastic tube.
 The piezo sounder can be connected to a signal generator or even a PC sound card.
 By placing a small amount of powder or fluid on the sounder, various patterns and motions can be seen depending upon the applied frequencies.
+This system is known as Cymatics.

 This image shows a pattern formed by a fine powder vibrating at a single, mid audio range frequency.
 Depending upon the size of your sounder and the materials used, the patterns will emerge at a range of frequencies.